Ausbxuse/nix-conf/README.md

 # Install nixos

 1. Install using graphical installer
+2. remember to make sure hardware configuration and luks setup are correct
-2. Reboot and install my system setup using
+3. Reboot and install my system setup using

 ```bash
 nix --flake swith